');

 About Gibbon, NE

-Gibbon is a small community in Nebraska with a population of 1,643 residents.
-The median household income is $69,762 per year, which is near the national average.
-The median age in Gibbon is 36.2 years.
+Gibbon is a small town located in Nebraska with a population of 1,643 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,762 per year, which is 7% below the national median of $75,149.
+The median age of 36.2 years is close to the US median age of 38.9 years.

 Cost of Living in Gibbon, NE